flutter/website/src/release/breaking-changes/menus-text-style.md

 ---
-title: Updated default text styles for the menus
+title: Updated default text styles for menus
 description: >
-  The default text styles for the menus are updated to match the Material 3 specification.
+  The default text styles for menus are updated to match the Material 3 specification.
 ---

 ## Summary

-The default text styles used for the menus are updated to match the Material 3 specification.
+The default text styles used for menus are updated to match the Material 3 specification.

 ## Context

 The default text style for `MenuItemButton` (a widget used in a `MenuBar`, and in a menu created with `MenuAnchor`), and `DropdownMenuEntry` (in the `DropdownMenu`) is updated to match the Material 3 specification.

 Likewise, the default text style for the `DropdownMenu`s `TextField` is updated to match the Material 3 specification.

 ## Description of change

 The default text style for `MenuItemButton` (a widget used in a `MenuBar`, and in a menu created with `MenuAnchor`), and `DropdownMenuEntry` (in the `DropdownMenu`) is updated from `TextTheme.bodyLarge` to `TextTheme.labelLarge` for Material 3.

 The default text style for the `DropdownMenu`s `TextField` is updated from `TextTheme.labelLarge` to `TextTheme.bodyLarge` for Material 3.

 ## Migration guide

 A `MenuItemButton` for Material 3 uses `TextTheme.labelLarge` as the default text style.
-To use the previous default text style, set the `TextTheme.bodyLarge` text style in the `MenuItemButton.style`, or `MenuButtonThemeData.style` property.
+To use the previous default text style, set the `TextTheme.bodyLarge` text style in the `MenuItemButton.style` or `MenuButtonThemeData.style` properties.

 Code before migration: